mapcentia/dockerfiles/gc2backup/README.md

 ### Optional
 Restore a backup.
-In the case the latest one.
+In this case the latest one.
 Notice: This command is using the image mapcentia/postgis.

     sudo docker run \
         --rm=true \